Jericho-Ram/FlyRank-Internship-ML/outputs/known_failure_modes.md

 **Fix.** Score only pages where decline is arithmetically possible.
 Pages with no prior impressions go to a different question: is this page visible at all.

-**Don't trust the score** on any unfiltered population, which includes every number previously published from this repo.
+**Don't trust the score** on any unfiltered population.
+The numbers previously published from this repo were measured that way; the current ones are not.

 ## 2. The 90-day query window opens inside the label month